WHAT ARE THE DATES OF THE 2019 NEWCASTLE WRITERS FESTIVAL?

 CAN I GET MY BOOKS SIGNED AT THE FESTIVAL?

 Yes.
 Book signings will take place immediately following most events in the City Hall Bookshop.
-There will also be signings at The Playhouse, University of Newcastle Harold Lobb Concert Hall and Newcastle Museum following events there.
+There will also be signings at The Playhouse and University of Newcastle Harold Lobb Concert Hall following events there.

 WILL ANY FESTIVAL EVENTS BE RECORDED?